Remote Placement Testing

 To arrange a remote placement testing session, follow these five steps:

-Contact the qualified institution of your choice to determine if they administer remote tests from other institutions, and ensure they can abide by our institution's requirements (see the Student & Institution Requirements section); if they can, schedule your appointment with them (please do not schedule appointments prior to 4/25/15).
-Your appointment must be a minimum of seven buisness days before your orientation date.
+- Contact the qualified institution of your choice; ask if they proctor Internet-based exams from other institutions; and ensure they can abide by our institution's requirements (see the Student & Institution Requirements section).
+If they can, schedule an appointment with them.
+Your appointment must be a minimum of seven business days before your orientation date.

 - Download, complete, and submit the Student Request for Remote Testing form to email@example.com for review.
 Click here to download the form.

-We will then send a Proctor Security Agreement form to the institution you designated on your Student Request form, which they must complete and submit to us.
+- We will then send a Proctor Security Agreement form to the institution you listed on your Student Request for Remote Testing form, which they must complete and submit to us.
 Allow several business days for your institution to process and return this form.

-Once we receive the completed Proctor Security Agreement form, we will e-mail the test instructions and administration materials to your designated institution within one business day.
+- Once we receive the completed Proctor Security Agreement form, we will e-mail the ACCUPLACER test instructions to your designated institution within one business day.
 We will only release the test instructions and materials once your designated institution has submitted this form.